 Bonus offers may entice you to open a savings account, but they shouldn’t be the only factor to consider when opening an account.
 Other factors to consider are fees, account minimums, interest rates, bank reputation, ease of access to your funds and the quality of customer service.

 BofA’s Advantage Savings account requires just $100 to open, making it accessible to nearly anyone.
-There is a $8 monthly fee, but it can be waived in several ways, including maintaining a $500 minimum monthly balance.
+There is an $8 monthly fee, but it can be waived in several ways, including maintaining a $500 minimum monthly balance.
 The downside, however, is that savings rates are low — even for those who qualify for BofA’s top tier.

-Overall, the Bank of America Advantage Savings account is a competitive option among brick-and-mortar banks.
-If you’re comfortable banking solely online, there are many options for accounts that charge no fees and offer better interest rates, if you’re comfortable banking solely online.
+There are many options for accounts that charge no fees and offer better interest rates, if you’re comfortable banking solely online.
 But you’ll sacrifice branch access and in-person service, so it may not be the best option for everyone.